lazy-cloudx/Social-WhatsApp-Downloader-Node-JS-Version/README.md

 ## 🔗 Set Webhook

-After uploading your files to a PHP-supported server, set the webhook with the following command:
+AAfter deploying your Node.js project to a hosting platform (for example, Vercel), set the webhook using the following API endpoint:

 ```
 https://textsnap.in/api/set_webhook?webhook_url=https://yourwebsite.com/index.php&enable=true&instance_id=YOUR_INSTANCE_ID&access_token=YOUR_ACCESS_TOKEN